cayossarian/clamav-mac/README.md

 ./install.sh
 ```
 ### Post Install
 In order for clamv to scan your files it needs full disk access which is set in macos settings->Privacy and Sercurity->Full Disk Access.
-Opem the settings and drag clamdscan and clamscan from a finder window into the dialog and enable their access by toggling them on.
-Use a terminal to find them easily.
+Open the settings and drag clamdscan and clamscan from a finder window into the dialog and enable their access by toggling them on.
+Use a terminal to find their locations easily.
 ```
 which clamdscan
 which clamscan
 ```
 ### Results
 This configuration  will bootstrap clamav-mac by installing the lastest versions of ClamAV and fswatch from brew.
 It will schedule a full file system scan once a week and update signatures once a day.
-It also sets up live monitoring for the $HOME and /Applications directories.
+It also sets up live monitoring for the $HOME directories.
 Each of these things can be configured by modifying script variables.

 By default, the installation directory is ~/clamav-mac.

 ### Directory

-Contain all logs of the program
+Contains all logs of the program

 ```
 /var/log/clamav
 ```

-Contain all configuration files
+Contains all configuration files

 ```
 Cron files: /var/root/.clamav/